urraka/texpack/README.md

 **Input:**

-The input file should be a plain text file, with each image to add to the texture atlas on a new line.
+The input file should be a plain text file with each image on a new line.
 For example, if your file tree looked like this:

 ```
 assets